By. DR Miller

 First responders are key to the survival of these victims: not acting due to the lack of a physical scar is problematic.

-Few Data: According to the National Collation Against Domestic Violence, in America, one woman is killed by a spouse, ex-spouse, or some dating partner every 14 hours.
+Few Data: According to the National Collation Against Domestic Violence, one woman is killed by a spouse, ex-spouse, or some dating partner every 14 hours.

 And every 20 minutes an intimate partner abuses someone.